MarcinOkroj/E-learning_Project_Internship_2022/README.md

-# ttms-kursy-frontend-develop-team-intership-project
+# e-learning-forntend-interns-project

-A team project developed during a summer internship in 2022.
+Frontend interns team exercise project developed during a summer internship in 2022.

 As a part of the team, I was responsible for implementing **ngx-translate** and developing the **"dashboard"** and **"user" components** with corresponding dependent components, interfaces, API services and dialogs.